dave-beings/beings-marketing/brand/Audience_Personas.md

 - Strives to build strong client relationships based on trust and expertise.

 **Technology Adoption**:
-- Early adopter of new technologies and tools.
+- Early adopter of new technologies and tools
+- Prefers to test tools herself before recommending to management
+- Values self-service trial experiences over sales demos
-- Seeks solutions that streamline workflows and deliver tangible results.
+- Seeks solutions that streamline workflows and deliver tangible results
-- Open to experimenting with AI-powered research tools to enhance efficiency and insights.
+- Open to experimenting with AI-powered research tools to enhance efficiency and insights
+- **PLG Behavior**: Likely to discover tool independently, trial it on real project, then advocate internally

 ---